reimagined/hacker-news-resolve/README.md

 ### Login View

-The app layout contains meta information, an application header with menu, user info and some content.
+The app layout contains meta information, an application header with a menu, user info and some content.

 Install the following packages:
 * `react-helmet` - to pass meta information to the HTML header